SophieDeBenedetto/blog/posts/telemetry_part_four.md

         #{}).
 ```

-Thus, we are specifying that our Telemetry pipeline attach a handler for the `[vm, total_run_queue_lengths]` event and constructing a two gauge metrics--one with the value of the `total` measurement and one with the value of the `cpu` measurement:
+To observe this event, we are specifying that our Telemetry pipeline attach a handler for the `[vm, total_run_queue_lengths]` event and constructing two gauge metrics for every such event that is executed--one with the value of the `total` measurement and one with the value of the `cpu` measurement:

 ```elixir
 # lib/quantum/telemetry.ex